 Rachel completed her PsyD in Clinical Psychology from the University of Denver.
-She has worked in a variety of different settings including several university counseling centers, a behavioral health outpatient center and a residential safe-house supporting survivors of domestic violence.
-Rachel has experience working with individuals and couples, as well as providing group therapy, crisis intervention, campus outreach and psychological evaluations.
+She has worked in a variety of different settings including several university counseling centers, a behavioral health outpatient center, private practice, and a residential safe-house supporting survivors of domestic violence.
+Rachel has experience working with individuals and couples, as well as providing group therapy, crisis intervention, campus outreach, psychoeducational workshops and psychological evaluations.

-In her free time, Rachel enjoys playing organized sports, brunching and spending time with friends and family.
+In her free time, Rachel enjoys playing organized sports, game nights, brunching and spending time with friends and family.

 The thing I'd most like to do

 Take a trip to Italy and learn to make homemade pasta!

 Identity development, relationship concerns, grief and loss, attachment, anxiety, depression, women's issues, health psychology, sexual diversity issues, self-esteem, social justice, and young adult development.